-The Oncotype DX Breast Recurrence Score test has been developed for patients with early-stage HR+, HER2- breast cancer to:
+The Oncotype DX Breast Recurrence Score® test has been developed for patients with early-stage HR+, HER2- breast cancer to:

-- Define the magnitude of chemotherapy benefit
+- Determine the magnitude of chemotherapy benefit

 - Make chemotherapy a personalised treatment

-Chemotherapy causes both short- and long-term side effects affecting current and future health, quality of life, family life and work life.1–3 The vast majority of patients with early HR+, HER2- breast cancer do not benefit from adjuvant chemotherapy.4
+Chemotherapy causes both short- and long-term side effects affecting current and future health, quality of life, family life and work life.1–3 The vast majority of patients with HR+, HER2- early-stage breast cancer do not benefit from adjuvant chemotherapy.4

 Learn more about the difference between prognostic and predictive tests